 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Commission's basic financial statements.
-The introductory section and other supplementary information, as listed in the table of contents, presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The introductory section and other supplementary data are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The other supplementary information, as listed in the table of contents, is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
+The other supplementary data, as listed in the table of contents, is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, this information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-The introductory section, as listed in the table of contents, has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.
+The introductory section has not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on it.